0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

 When setting up a new sentry, validator, or full node server, it is recommended that you use snapshots for faster syncing without having to sync over the network.
-Using snapshots will save you several days for both Heimdall and Bor. **Note: We no longer support bor archive snapshots due to unsustainable data growth.**
+Using snapshots will save you several days for both Heimdall and Bor.

+!!! note

+    We no longer support Bor archive snapshots due to unsustainable data growth.

 !!!tip